Green Building and Green Homes Explained

 BPC Homes Meet or Exceed These Green Standards and Objectives

 ALL BPC homes are built to meet or exceed one or more of the following Green Building Standards.
 This means your home will deliver the many benefits these standards are set up to assure.
 BPC homes are Great Homes that are Green.
-More detailed information about the standards is available here.

 - EPA ENERGY STAR for Homes®